ngneat/cashew/README.md

 }
 ```

-The `withCache` function accept a second optional argument that allows you to pass an existing `HttpContext`.
+The `withCache` function accepts a second optional argument that allows you to pass an existing `HttpContext`.
 This allows you to "chain" different functions that return a `HttpContext`.

 ```ts
 import { withCache } from '@ngneat/cashew';